cvppa2025/cvppa2025.github.io/_pages/home.md

 The workshop will be in Honolulu, HI (USA) at the **Honolulu Convention Center**.

+The [Microsoft CMT service](https://cmt3.research.microsoft.com/) is used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.

 ## Previous Editions

 This workshop was previously known as CVPPP, Computer Vision Problems in Plant Phenotyping.